-Note that any room that has 4-Year old At-Risk or Special Education three and four year old students, the number of students should be multiplied by .5.
-For example, in Table 7 above if period 1 on Monday was made up of 21 4-year old at-risk students, then the number of students for that period would be 10.5 (21 X 0.5).
+Note that any room that has Preschool-Aged At-Risk or Special Education three and four-year-old students, the number of students should be multiplied by .5.
+For example, in Table 7 above if period 1 on Monday was made up of 21 Preschool-Aged at-risk students, then the number of students for that period would be 10.5 (21 X 0.5).
+Remember, Preschool-Aged at-risk includes 3 and 4-year-old at-risk.

-Computing average number of students in a room may be easy for a middle school or high school, but becomes very difficult for an elementary school.
+Computing average number of students in a room may be easy for a middle school or high school but becomes very difficult for an elementary school.
 Care must be taken to account for students pulled out of the new room during the day.
 In the case of elementary schools, it is very possible that periods will need to be in as small as 5-minute increments.